BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 The once-off validation features can be disabled in the Visual Studio options but the package has a small footprint and low overhead.</br>
 See [Extended Description](#extended-description) below.

-The connection dialog now lists any FlameRobin Servers(DataSources) and Server(DataSource)  Databases.
+The connection dialog now lists any FlameRobin Server hosts (DataSources) and Server host Databases.

 __Note:__ For the debug build the once-off validation flags are not persistent between loads of solutions and are repeated.